Man suffers life-threatening injuries in North Seattle shooting

-One man was shot in Seattle’s Lake City neighborhood Friday afternoon, police said.
+A man is suffering life-threatening injuries after he was shot in North Seattle Friday afternoon, police said.

 Officers were called to the 12300 block of Sand Point Way Northeast around 12:30 p.m. for reports of shots fired, said Seattle police Detective Patrick Michaud.
 When they arrived, they found a man with multiple gunshot wounds and rendered aid until Seattle fire medics arrived, Michaud said.

-The Seattle Fire Department took the victim to Harborview Medical Center with life-threatening injuries, he said.
+The Seattle Fire Department took the victim, who’s in his 40s, to Harborview Medical Center in critical condition, according to fire spokesperson Kristin Tinsley.

 Officers searched the area with a K9 unit, but couldn’t find the suspect, who police believe knows the victim, Michaud said.